mist-ai/mistai-agents/README.md

    uv pip install -r pyproject.toml
    ```

+4. Setup .env file

+* `Create a .env file in the root directory and the env variables will be loaded`.
+Example .env file can be found in `.env-example` file
 ## Usage

 1. Set up environment variables by copying `.env.example` to [.env](http://_vscodecontentref_/6) and updating the values as needed.